fkinos/ffkkinos.com/content/wiki/recursive-iterative.md

 24
 ```

+The computation *grows*, producing this sort of triangular shape of deferred computations we can't still answer, up until the last recursive call.

-On each iteration we defer some computation to do afterwards, we connot compute them without first evaluating what the next value of *fact* is.
+Only after evaluating each recursive call we were able to perform the calculation, it wouldn't be able to do the calculation without first calculating what the next value of `fact` is.

-Let's contrast it with this other implementation of factorial:
+Let's contrast it with the other implementation of factorial, using a iterative algorithm:
 ```
 (define (fact acc n)
   (if (<= n 1)